 Today, many people just go online for answers.
 Why learn if you can look everything up?
-But you need a fit mind, so here are 9 important tips to train your memory.
+But to keep a fit mind, here are 9 important tips to train your memory.

 In these days of the ubiquitous internet, the largest knowledge bank of mankind, why would you need to have a good memory?
 But a strong mind isn’t just about being able to recall trivia or data.
 There are many other things we need to know, like remembering where we put the car keys.
 Or, what’s the name of that person who said “hi” to me, but I can’t seem to place her anywhere?

 Fortunately, there are many great ways to improve our memories and strengthen our minds!
 Because even for the youngest, sharpest minds, it’s easy to forget things, and we can all train and improve our memory recall.
 Anyone playing the game of memory with children will be amazed by how well they remember the position of the cards.
 This remembering ability isn’t always so easy for adults!
 It’s all a matter of concentration and practice.
 We’ll show you how to boost your memory!

 In order to be mentally fit, you need to balance your life stresses.
 When you’re too stressed out, your brain performance also goes downhill.
 So don’t even try to memorize complicated concepts, or to recall short-term details!

 Sometimes just hearing statements like the last three sentences can stress us out even more!
 How are we supposed to have a “harmonious life” when there are so many deadlines and things that need to be done!
 We can’t just stop everything to pick up a new meditation skill!
 But just being conscious of our need for relaxation and self-care is a big step in the right direction.